J-Siu/johnsiu.com/content/blog/docker-on-mac.md

 Successfully built aa13f9e6d595
 ```

 > You can inspect the `Dockerfile` to see how it is done.
-More details of Docketfile can be found at DockerFile reference[^3].
+More details of Dockerfile can be found at DockerFile reference[^3].

 List docker images: